-- i. be able to appreciate classical literature. - ii. be able to distinguish between the essential features of literature that remain central to literary creations across time and space. - iii. get an introductory idea about the theory and practice of translation.

-Literary Terms and Concepts: Classic Vs Classical, Theatre, Types of Theatre (Hindu, Greek, Shakespearean, Modern), Histrionics, Nature of Myth, Transliteration, Devotional Literature, Sanskrit Vs Bhashas, Personification, Supernatural in Hindu Theatre, Beast Fable, Alamkaras (Figures Of Speech), Riti (Linguistic Style), Rasa, Dhvani
+- i. the ability to appreciate classical literature. - the ability to distinguish between the essential features of literature that remain central to literary creations across time and space. - iii. an introductory idea about the theory and practice of translation. - Literary Terms and Concepts: Classic Vs Classical, Theatre, Types of Theatre (Hindu, Greek, Shakespearean, Modern), Histrionics, Nature of Myth, Transliteration, Devotional Literature, Sanskrit Vs Bhashas, Personification, Supernatural in Hindu Theatre, Beast Fable, Alankaras (Figures of Speech), Riti (Linguistic Style), Rasa, Dhvani